hungify/freedium-extension/README.md

 # Direct Proxy Extension

-A proxy allows you to unblock any blocked website inspired by 12ft.io and hidemyass.com
+A extension allows you to unblock any blocked website inspired by 12ft.io and hidemyass.com

 ## Features